Humanities & NGOs Jobs

 Grants & Admin Assistant

-Openings: 1 Location: Nairobi – Hurlingham Overview: Our client manages multiple donor grants with tight compliance.
-You’ll maintain trackers for deliverables and costs, file stamped receipts, and format simple reports that align with donor templates.
-The role teaches you why documentation matters and how audits are won long before they happen.
-You’ll liaise with program, finance, and partners to close gaps diplomatically.
-If you enjoy order and clarity, this is a strong NGO foundation.
+Openings: 1 Location: Nairobi – Hurlingham Overview: Our client manages multiple donor grants where compliance is critical.
+You’ll maintain trackers for deliverables and costs, organize stamped receipts, and help format narrative or financial sections that fit donor templates.
+The position teaches why precise documentation prevents audit issues before they arise.
+You’ll work closely with program teams, finance, and partner staff to ensure deadlines are met and gaps are closed diplomatically.
+Polite follow-ups and clear records make the workflow smoother and show professionalism in every interaction.
+If you enjoy structure, attention to detail, and creating order from multiple moving pieces, you’ll thrive in this environment.
+This role provides a strong foundation for anyone interested in NGO administration and grants management.
 Key Responsibilities: - Update grant trackers; send reminders for due items. - Compile supporting documents; ensure signatures/stamps. - Format simple narrative/financial sections from inputs.
 Education & Experience: - Diploma Business/Project Mgmt; 0–2 years.
 Skills: - Excel, document control, polite follow-ups, attention to detail.
 KPIs: - On-time submissions, zero missing docs, audit comments closed.
 Compensation (Kenya): - Base: KES 56,000–76,000. - Reporting stipend: KES 1,500 during quarter-end peaks.
 Estimates vary with compliance exposure and formatting speed.
 Benefits Medical, training, tea.
 Growth Path Admin Assistant → Grants Officer → Grants Coordinator.

 K sh 56,000 – 76,000 gross / month